Knowledge Equivalence in Digital Twins of Intelligent Systems: Introduction

 The rest of the paper is organised as follows.
-Section \ref{sec: DT modelling} provides a reference architecture for digital twins of intelligent that can incorporate different levels of knowledge and self-awareness.
+Section \ref{sec: background} first presents the background and related work.
+Section \ref{sec: DT modelling} provides a reference architecture for DT of intelligent systems that can incorporate different levels of knowledge and self-awareness.
 Section \ref{sec:equivalence} provides a theoretical formulation of the problem of knowledge equivalence, and outlines relevant threats and metrics.
 The proposed methodology for online knowledge equivalence checking is presented in Section \ref{sec:checking}.
 Section \ref{sec:evaluation} presents a prototype implementation and experimental evaluation of the proposed approach.
-Relevant work is discussed in \ref{sec:related work}, while section \ref{sec:conclusion} concludes the paper and outlines future research directions.
+Section \ref{sec:conclusion} concludes the paper and outlines future research directions.